samikshakute/Linux-and-Terminal/README.md

 Here, samiksha is the computer's username and samiksha-Inspiron-5570 is the host name.

 #### What are environment variables?
-These are named values that are used to change how the commands and processess are executed.
+These are named values that are used to change how the commands and processes are executed.
-A process is an instace of a running command.
+A process is an instance of a running command.
   - Setting environment variables:
     - One way to set environmental variables in bash is using the `export` keyword </br>
     - For example: `export MY_PATH="Samiksha"`